 nationwide whose graduates go on to earn doctorates, according to data from the National Science Foundation Survey of Earned Doctorates.

 - Puget Sound ranks No. 1 among baccalaureate colleges in Washington state, and in the top 10% nationally, for number of graduates who go on to earn doctoral degrees, according to a survey by the National Opinion Research Center (NORC).

-- Puget Sound graduates enjoy outstanding acceptance rates to medical and law school.
+- Puget Sound graduates enjoy 80% medical school acceptance rate and 90% law school acceptance rate.

 - The college fosters a strong culture of service, and is consistently ranked among the top small colleges for alumni serving in the Peace Corps and Teach for America.